British MPs approve delay to Brexit deal decision | DW | 19.10.2019

 If he does not write the letter, Johnson can expect to find himself in contempt of court.
 A government lawyer earlier told a Scottish court that Johnson would comply with the law.

-A spokesperson for the European Commission, meanwhile, responded on Twitter to parliament's decision.
+A spokesperson for the European Commission, meanwhile, responded on Twitter to Parliament's earlier decision.

 The commission "takes note of the vote in the House of Commons today on the so-called Letwin Amendment meaning that the Withdrawal Agreement itself was not put to vote today," spokeswoman Mina Andreeva wrote.